AlexBAV/corsl/README.md

 #### Notes

 1. In the current version, when `await_resume` is called as part of execution of `co_await` expression, future's value is _moved_ to the caller.
 2. Cancellation is not built-in into the `future` class.
-Use the "external" cancellation as described [later].
+Use the "external" cancellation as described [later](#cancellation-support).

 ### `start` Function